Boursin Cheese vs Gorgonzola Cheese

 Texture Soft and creamy Soft to crumbly

-Flavor Garlic and herbs, pepper, or shallots and chive Sweet to savory
+Taste Garlic and herbs, pepper, or shallots and chive Sweet to savory

-Aroma Mild nutty
+Aroma Mild Nutty

 Colors White Straw-white, blue-green veins